noahkuhn/creambot/README.md

 `$ conda create --name creambot python=3.10.8`

 These scripts have various requirements that will be added to requirements.txt as needed.
 The requirements vary depending on the script.
+Once you have your environment set up, make sure you activate it

+`$ conda activate NAME`

-Once you have your environment set up you can use pip to install them like so:
+Once activated, you can use pip to install them like so:

 `$ pip install -r requirements.txt`